Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 My loaves either didn’t rise quite enough, or they were over-proofed, making them fall once in the oven.

-Then I heard chatter about people using seed heating mats under their loaves.
-Bottom-source heat.
 Hmmm.
 I didn’t have a seed heating mat, but my dishwasher was running and it always warmed my countertops nicely.

-When my dishwasher isn’t running, I use an electric heating pad (with a towel on top) on the lowest setting.
+When my dishwasher isn’t running, I sometimes use an electric heating pad (with a towel on top) on the lowest setting.

 Type of loaf pan may not matter (as much as you think).